 Fred Clark (each day)

-Local acclaimed musician Fred Clark will be at the Show with his unique sound on all three days.
+Local acclaimed musician Fred Clark was at the Show with his unique sound on all three days.
 Fred Clark is an exciting acoustic singer/songwriter from Maidstone, Kent who performs with incredible energy and writes with an upbeat, vibrant style.
 The last 7 years have seen Fred play over 400 gigs including at Maidstone Hazlitt Theatre (Headline Self-Run Show), Chatham Brook Theatre, Manchester Hard Rock Café, Lounge on the Farm, Guilfest and many more pubs, churches, theatres, festivals and other events.
 Since the release of his self-produced debut album ‘Open Road’ in 2009 Fred has gone on to release a further 4 albums and various EP’s .
 The latest release ‘Long Walk Home’ came out June 2014 and showcases a great maturity in both songwriting and production.
 Fred was in attendance on all three days.

 City String Trio (Members Area, Friday)

-The City String Trio was formed by Edward Morton (violin) Sarah Blundell (viola) and Diana Bailey (cello) .
-The members of the City String Trio are based in Kent and Surrey and they perform regularly in London and the South East.brilliant violin, viola and cello trio combining classical with contemporary music.
+The City String Trio was formed by Edward Morton (violin), Sarah Blundell (viola), and Diana Bailey (cello).
+The members of the City String Trio are based in Kent and Surrey and they perform regularly in London and the South East.
+Brilliant violin, viola and cello trio combining classical with contemporary music.

 The Damsels (Members Area, Sunday)